andrewdale166/CS134-Programming-Fundamentals/Assignments/Programming Assignments/PA3 Your Game.md

 collision, etc.) that you can use to implement your features, and also an ideas list / outline of how to implement certain game features.

+You can also reference sample code from some pre-written Greenfoot games provided to help you make your own game.

 ---

 # Required Features

+## Classes:

+* At least two World classes
+  * MenuWorld - Displays the game's name, instructions, and a play button
+  * PlayWorld - The actual gameplay portion of the program.

+You can also include more than one World if you want multiple levels or multiple gameplay types (but keep it simple!)

+* At least two Character (Actor) classes
+  * One that is moved by the player, either with the mouse or keyboard
+  * One that is moved by AI

+At least one Character should have functionality to handle when it collides with another Character.

+* At least one Button (Actor) class

+## Functionality:

+### Win / Lose state

+Your game should have some criteria to be met in order for the game to be finished.
+There should be a "Win" state and a "Lose" state.
+For example, if the score reaches 10, the player might win.
+If health reaches 0%, the player might lose.

+### Button class

+The button class should have a graphic that makes it look like a button, and it should also display text based on what kind of function it will execute (example: "Play", "Quit", etc.) - So, the button can use the showText method to draw different text on different buttons.

+When clicked, the button should cause something to occur - for example, in the MenuWorld, it might cause the game to begin.

+If you want to use multiple buttons, you might store a **String** member variable so that you can tell them apart and do different functions based on each button's name.

+### Character classes

+The character classes will be able to move around the screen and interact with each other.
+Characters might include the Player, the NPCs (Non-player Characters), and even Items that you could collect.

+**At least one character should have a method to handle collision with a second character.**

 ---